lanimall/j2ee_messaging_apps/README.md

 * http://APP_SERVER_HOST:PORT/SimpleJmsSend/messagecounters
 * http://APP_SERVER_HOST:PORT/SimpleJmsConsume/messagecounters

-**NOTE**: In the event that the application does not start, it's very likely that something was not setup right with the resource adapter and/or related configurations.
-Review the application server logs to see what may have gone wrong.
+**NOTE**: In the event that the application does not start, it's very likely that something was not setup right with the application server configuration related to the resource adapter configurations (eg. a managed connection factory or managed admin object not present or configured right etc...)
+In most case, reviewing the application server logs is a good start to see what may have gone wrong.

 ### Sample Profile 2a: Simple JMS "Send with Reply" + consume the reply (either synchronously or asynchronously)